logo of perfectdogbed

 1. Buying Too Small

 Medium dogs often need more space than expected.
-When in doubt, size up.
+When in doubt — size up.
+A slightly big bed is always better than one your dog doesn't use.

-Bolster beds reduce actual sleeping area.
-A 36" x 28" bed with bolsters might only have 26" x 20" of sleep space.
+Bolster beds reduce the actual sleeping area.
+A 36"×28" bolster bed might only have 26"×20" of sleep space.
+Always check interior dimensions.
+See our dog bed size guide for guidance.

-A sprawler in a donut bed = cramped dog.
-Match bed style to how your dog actually sleeps.
+A sprawler in a donut bed = cramped, unhappy dog.
+A curler in a flat bed = insecure, cold dog.
+Match the bed type to how your dog actually sleeps — not just what looks nice.

 Frequently Asked Questions

-What size bed for a 35 lb dog?
+What size dog bed for a medium dog?

 The Bottom Line

-Medium dogs (25-50 lbs) need beds sized specifically for their weight range—not too small, not too large.
+Medium dogs (25–50 lbs) need beds sized specifically for their weight range — not too small, not too large.
+Match the style to how your dog sleeps.

-• Best overall: Casper Dog Bed (Medium) – Perfect fit, premium quality
+• Best overall: Casper Dog Bed Medium — see full Casper review

-• Best value: PetFusion Ultimate – Quality at reasonable price
+• Best value: PetFusion Ultimate — see full FurHaven review

-• For curlers: Best Friends Donut – Cosy and secure
+• For curlers: Best Friends Donut — see calming dog beds

 4.1 out of 5